whereistanya/toddlerclock/README.md

 ## toddlerclock.py
 toddlerclock.is a small extremely stupid clock built using pygame.
 Its goal is to tell my four year old when she can come wake me up.
 It... was not that successful?
 Oh well.

+I refactored this recently to make the code less annoying (it was a terrible hack) and now it doesn't do modifiable colours any more.
+I'll add them back in when I have a couple of hours.

 ## Installing pygame for python3

 There are a bunch of libraries pygame needs.
 Here's what I installed: